Madhuraa-k/International-Debt-Analysis/README.md

    ```

 2. **Set Up the Database**:
-   - Import the `international_debt.sql` file into your SQL database:
+   - Import the `DB.sql` file into your SQL database:
      ```bash
-     mysql -u your_username -p your_database_name < data/international_debt.sql
+     mysql -u your_username -p your_database_name < sql/DB.sql
      ```
    - Alternatively, use SQL Server Management Studio to restore the database.